elestio/cloudgate/README.md

 run a sample app on the default port (3000):

-    cloudgate ./CatchAll --rootfolder ./
+    cloudgate ./CatchAll

 Then open the site in your browser: http://127.0.0.1:3000/

-run a sample an app in another root folder:

-    cloudgate ./CatchAll/ --rootfolder /my/custom/folder
+Note: By default, cloudgate will use all the cores availables on your server, you can specify the number of cores to use with the option "-c"
+eg: `-c 4` means cloudgate will use 4 cores instead of all the cores availables

+Note2: You can use relative or absolute path to point to your app folder

-Start multiple apps on port 80 with **adminAPI** activated:
+Start an app on port 80 with **adminAPI** activated:

-    sudo cloudgate -p80 ./Static ./Websocket ./CatchAll --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G --rootfolder ./
+    sudo cloudgate -p80 ./CatchAll --admin 1 --adminpath /CloudGateAdmin --admintoken 12345A000G

 Here sudo is required if you are not root to bind port 80

 Start an app on port 80 and also on port 443 with **AutoSSL/letsencrypt**:

-    sudo cloudgate ./Static -p80 --ssl --sslport 443 --ssldomain www.mydomain.com --rootfolder ./
+    sudo cloudgate ./Static -p80 --ssl --sslport 443 --ssldomain www.mydomain.com

-Note: By default, cloudgate will use all the cores availables on your server, you can specify the number of cores to use with the option "-c"
-eg: `-c 4` means cloudgate will use 4 cores instead of all the cores availables

  ## Reverse Proxy

 Check our Reverse proxy example, this will proxy the web trafic from port 80 to the target configured in ./ReverseProxy/appconfig.json

-    sudo cloudgate ./ReverseProxy --rootfolder ./ -p80
+    sudo cloudgate ./ReverseProxy -p80

 Here is ther relevant part of the appconfig.json